mchaput/whoosh/docs/source/highlight.rst

 formatter.
 I'll try to add more useful formatters in the future.

 UppercaseFormatter
     Converts the matched terms to UPPERCASE.

+HtmlFormatter
+	Outputs a string containing HTML tags (with a class attribute) around the the matched terms.

 GenshiFormatter
     Outputs a Genshi event stream, with the matched terms wrapped in a configurable element.

 (See the docstrings for how to instantiate these)